Functional vs Non-Functional Requirements: The Definitive Guide

 A user story example: As a project manager, I want to understand the software development team’s progress so that I can report on the outcomes to the CEO and project stakeholders.

-Software developers usually compile requirements using user stories when they want to communicate the ideas on product features and functionality to non-technical members.
+Software developers usually compile requirements using user stories when they want to communicate ideas on product features and functionality to non-technical members.

 Use Cases